 Treatment and prognosis

-Anterior shoulder dislocations are usually managed with closed reduction and a period of immobilisation (e.g. 6 weeks) to allow adequate capsular healing, although whether this significantly changes the likelihood of recurrent dislocation is not certain 4.
+Anterior shoulder dislocations are usually managed with closed reduction and a period of immobilization (e.g. 6 weeks) to allow adequate capsular healing, although whether this significantly changes the likelihood of recurrent dislocation is not certain 4.
 The key to successful healing and normal eventual function is a structured course of physical therapy aimed at reducing muscle wasting and maintaining mobility.
-The emphasis, especially early on, is on isometric exercises, which the glenohumeral joint remains immobilised 4.
+The emphasis, especially early on, is on isometric exercises, which the glenohumeral joint remains immobilized 4.

 Surgical repair is not required for dislocation per se, but rather to treat complications and associated injuries which include:

 - shoulder instability due to damage to the inferior glenohumeral ligament (IGHL)